openxpki/openxpki/doc/upgrading.rst

 This page provides a summary of recommended and mandatory changes.
 Recommended items should be done but the installation will continue to work.
-Mandatory items MUST be done, as otherwise the system will not behave correctly or even wont start.
+Mandatory items MUST be done, as otherwise the system will not behave correctly or even will not start.

 For a quick overview of config changes, you should always check the config repository at https://github.com/openxpki/openxpki-config.